mjordan/larkm/README.md

 * mint ARKs using UUID (v4) strings
 * persist new ARKs to an sqlite database
 * validate ARK shoulders
-* update the target URLs, ERC/Kernel metadata, and committment statements of existing ARKs
+* update the ERC/Kernel metadata, committment statements, and target URLs of existing ARKs
-* provide the target URLs of ARKs it manages, and provide the ARK associated with a URL
 * provide basic [committment statements](https://arks.org/about/best-practices/) that are specific to shoulders
 * proivdes fulltext indexing of ERC metadata
 * delete ARKs